Trip Planning and Safety

-The River Ford is passable at most times of the year, except during spring runoff or following a thunderstorm, when the river may be in flood.
+The south end of the Hartnet Road near Highway 24 requires fording the Fremont River; there is no bridge over the river.
+Do not attempt to cross the river during floods or other periods of high water.
+Ask at the visitor center about river ford conditions or call 435-425-3791.
 The ford has a hard packed, rocky bottom and water levels are normally a foot or less deep.
 The access road to the River Ford crosses private land.
 Please honor the posted no trespassing signs along the road near the ford by not parking off-road or camping in the vicinity.

-This scenic route is noted for its panoramic views of the surrounding painted desert country.
-The unpaved road climbs steeply through evergreen forests, from 6,800 feet (2,073 m) at the Hartnet/Cathedral (also known as the Caineville Wash)/Polk Creek Roads junction to 9,500 feet (2,896 m) on Thousand Lake Mountain, then drops to 7,000 feet (2,134 m) at Hwy 72.
+This scenic route through Fishlake National Forest is noted for its panoramic views of the surrounding desert country.
+The unpaved road climbs steeply through ponderosa and aspen forests, from 6,800 feet (2,073 m) at Hartnet Junction to 9,500 feet (2,896 m) on Thousand Lake Mountain, then drops to 7,000 feet (2,134 m) at Highway 72.
 The mountain road is normally open from mid-June to late October.
 The road is closed during the winter and spring due to deep snow and muddy conditions.